Rapptz/discord.py/docs/api.rst

     Called whenever a :class:`Member` changes their status or game playing status.

-    :param server: The :class:`Member` who has had their status changed.
+    :param member: The :class:`Member` who has had their status changed.

 .. function:: on_channel_delete(channel)
               on_channel_create(channel)